floalex/floalex.github.io/index.md

 ---

 ## About me
 Hi, my name is Florence.
 I am a Software Engineer based in the SF Bay area.
-I have always had a passion for software development.
-Recently, I co-created Layr: A decentralized p2p cloud file storage network.
-I have also completed other freelance projects in the past.
-I am proficient in JavaScript, Node.js, Ruby, Rails, React, and HTML&CSS.
+My career interests lie at the intersection of full-stack development and applied machine learning/AI systems.
+Having built enterprise-scale web applications (React/TypeScript, Spring Boot) and data-intensive services (Druid, Redis) at Salesforce, I'm now actively expanding into ML/AI engineering.
+I aim to leverage my expertise in distributed systems and real-time data processing to ML infrastructure for production-grade AI applications.

 ---